wanghaisheng/responsive-landing-page-starter/content/blog/en/serverless-contact-centre-with-azure-functions.md

 ## Answer Function

 Whenever someone phones our contact centre the answer function is the first endpoint that will be hit.
 We will return our NCCO object describing the first step in our process.
 We'll create a [Talk Action](https://developer.vonage.com/voice/voice-api/ncco-reference#talk) that welcomes our caller and describes what they can do using English and voice style 2, I find this the nicest, but there are plenty of [styles and languages](https://developer.vonage.com/voice/voice-api/guides/text-to-speech#supported-languages) to chose from.
-The next action here is the [MultiInputAction](https://developer.vonage.com/voice/voice-api/ncco-reference#input), which collects digits or speech input by the person you are calling and will pass this input to the EventUrl we supply, in this case, the Menu Function below.
+The next action here is the [MultiInputAction](https://developer.vonage.com/voice/voice-api/ncco-reference#input), which collects digits or speech input by the person you are calling and will pass this input to the EventUrl we supply, in this case, the Menu Function.

+Below is the code for the Answer Function.

 ```csharp
 using Vonage.Voice.Nccos;